Updated March 31, 2026

 - South Carolina commercial auto minimum liability is $25,000/$50,000/$25,000, so shops that operate service vehicles should review those limits before requesting a quote.

-- South Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how a mechanic shop documents its insurance package.
+- Most commercial leases in South Carolina require proof of general liability coverage, which can affect how a mechanic shop documents its insurance package.

 - Mechanic shops in South Carolina should confirm garage liability insurance and garage keepers coverage options when they handle customer vehicles, keys, or stored autos.